Lackawanna County DUI Lawyers

-To discover your rights and legal options after a DUI arrest, come to O’Malley Law Office, LLC.
-Our Clarks Summit DUI defense lawyers are backed by decades of combined legal experience handling complex, high-stakes cases.
+To discover your rights and legal options after a DUI arrest, come to the criminal defense attorneys at O’Malley Law Office, LLC.
+Our Lackawanna County DUI lawyers are backed by decades of combined legal experience handling complex, high-stakes cases.
 We know how much is on the line and will do everything in our power to get you comfortably through this difficult time.

 You might be asking yourself, “What is the worst that could happen from a DUI conviction?”
 The answer is you may be stripped of your rights and driving privilege, as well as be forced to pay steep fines.

 A person convicted of a DUI in Pennsylvania may be punished with the following:

 - First-time DUI: $300 fine and initiation interlock device (IID) installation in certain situations.

 - Second-time DUI: $2,500 fine, 6 months in jail, 12-month license suspension, and possible IID installation.